 When you need to apply for Universal Credit

-You’ll receive a letter in the post from the Department for Work and Pensions (DWP)
+You’ll receive a letter in the post from the Department for Work and Pensions

 It is important that you do not do anything until you receive your letter.
 This is called a Universal Credit Migration Notice and it tells you when you need to move to Universal Credit.

 You will not be moved automatically and you must claim Universal Credit by the deadline date given in your letter.
 The deadline date for applying is 3 months from the date the letter is sent out.
 Look out for your letter as ignoring it could even stop your payments.
-If you have a question about claiming Universal Credit or have a problem getting online, call the number in your Universal Credit Migration Notice letter.
+If you have a question about claiming Universal Credit or have a problem getting online, call the number shown in your Universal Credit Migration Notice letter.

 If you currently receive tax credits, you’ll still need to claim by the date in your letter even if you’ve just renewed your tax credits.